-- (a) Intuitively, which conformational state (X, Y, or Z) would you expect to be preferred at very low temperatures?
-Which conformational state (X, Y, or Z) would you expect to be preferred at very high temperatures?
-Why? - (b) Now, calculate the approximate relative percentage present of each macrostate at each of the temperatures: 1 K, 100 K, and 310 K by using Equation (1).
+- (a) Without doing arithmetic (calculations), which conformational state (X, Y, or Z) would you expect to be preferred at extremely low temperatures?
+Which conformational state (X, Y, or Z) would you expect to be preferred at extremely high temperatures?
+Why?
+Hint: consider the number of conformations in each conformational state, and the potential energies of the conformations in each conformational state. - (b) Now, calculate the approximate relative percentage present of each conformational state at each of the temperatures: 1 K, 100 K, and 310 K by using Equation (1).
 Display your results in a table as shown below.
 Note that 310 K (equivalent to 37 °C or 98.6 °F) is normal human body temperature.

-Percentage Present of each Macrostate (%)
+Percentage Present of each Conformational State (%)

-Temperature (K) X Y \mathbf{Z}
+Temperature (K) X Y Z

 1

 100

 310

-Hints: $k_B = 1.38 \times 10^{-23} \text{J/K}$.
-You may ignore the time the protein spends outside of conformational states X, Y, and Z. Pay close attention to the sign of the potential energy.
+Hints: $k_B = 1.38 \times 10^{-23}$ J/K. You may ignore the time the protein spends outside of conformational states X, Y, and Z. Pay close attention to the sign of the potential energy.